Chris Law: Early life and education

 Law was born in Edinburgh in 1969 and grew up in Fife, where he attended Glenwood High in Glenrothes then later Madras College in St Andrews.
 Law later trained as a French chef, then went to the University of St Andrews where he received a degree in Social Anthropology.
 He developed a love of India while at university and for ten years operated a business providing tours of the Himalayas on 1950s motorcycles.
 For a decade after returning to Scotland he operated a business as a financial adviser in Dundee.
 Law initially joined the SNP in 1999, and rejoined after returning to the UK in 2010.

 In March 2018, Law said that he had spent time in social care in his teenage years in St Andrews.
 In January 2019, he wrote about caring for his mother who had multiple sclerosis and supported a campaign by the i newspaper to raise money for MS Society.
+Citing his time in respite care, he has been a prominent supporter of the campaign to amend the Equality Act 2010 to make care experience a protected characteristic and helped set-up a cross-party group in Parliament for care-experienced young people.